-Attributes: path

-The executable path for the launch-target.
+Required: true Default: none Parents: <launch-target> Attributes: path The executable path for the launch-target.
 Only one exec element may be configured per launch-target.

-Valid values: A path to an executable.
+Required: true Default: none Valid values: A path to an executable.
 Specify the full path to the executable file.